sahithyandev/s2/src/content/docs/program-construction/02-memory-management.md

 :::

-Garbage collectors runs in a separate thread of the program's process so that the GC can share the memory buffer of the process.
-If GC is run as a separate process, it would not have access to other process' memory buffer, by default.
+A process, run by a normal user, cannot access the memory buffer of another process.
 It would require root permissions to do so, and it is not recommended.

+Because of that, garbage collector is run on the same process, in a separate thread.

 Many techniques are used to determine which memory must be garbage collected.